scheidan/CAIRS-Tutorial/README.md

 ```
 The forth argument is the rotation angle.
 It must be given in [rad]
 not in degrees!
 Note, that because of the continuous formulation
-there are no fix time steps or a spatial grid, every coordinate valid.
+there are no fix time steps or a spatial grid, hence every coordinate is valid.

 Finally, all signals that should be assimilated must be combined to a vector:
 ```Julia